PaulSenon/in-view/README.md

 inView.onVisible(myObjectToLazyload, (entry) => {
     const element = entry.target;
-    element.src = element.dataset.src; // For example, if images, I just switch the data-src in src so the picture loads
+    element.src = element.dataset.src; // For example, for images, I just set img src with the data-src so the picture loads

-    // here we don't wank to trigger one lazyloaded image anymore so we unregister it inView.unobserveEvent(element, 'entering');
+    // here we don't want to trigger lazyloaded anymore on this particular image so we unregister it inView.unobserveEvent(element, 'entering');
-    // since here we did not registered callback on other events than 'entering', you can simply do: inView.unobserve() });
+    // since here we did not registered callback on other events than 'visible', we can simply do: inView.unobserve() });
 ```